 For all its simplicity, chocolate ganache is one of the most useful and delicious confections in any baker's repertoire.
 Making chocolate ganache is about as easy as it gets and there are endless ways to use it.

-You need just two ingredients to make chocolate ganache:
+Just two ingredients to make chocolate ganache

 - Chocolate.
 Use any kind of chocolate you like to make ganache - semisweet chocolate, bittersweet chocolate, milk chocolate, or white chocolate.
 If you opt for milk chocolate or white chocolate, you'll want to use a bit less cream because milk and white chocolate are softer than semisweet and bittersweet chocolate.
 (See recipe notes.)